bassjobsen/jbst/README.md

 Right-To-Left (RTL)
 -------------------
-To use Right-To-Left (RTL) you will have to install the Options Framework to turn it on.
-Or define: `define('JBST_RTL',1);` in your wp_config.php or functions.php.
-In both cases you have to recompile the CSS.
-Appearance-> LESS Editor.
+Text direction is automatic detected based on the language by WordPress.
+If you use a RTL language or switch to one you will need to recompile the CSS with the build in LESS compiler.

 Responsive image sliders
 ------------------------